eduymaz/CrashCourses/python/intro/py_intro.md

     print(info)  # "My name is Alice and I am 30 years old."

     ```
-  - ### Int : In Python, integers are whole numbers without any decimal point.
-They can be positive or negative.'
+  - ### Integer : In Python, integers are whole numbers without any decimal point.
+They can be positive or negative.
     ```python
     my_number1 = 42